AnvithaTShashidhar/Caesar-Cipher/README.md

 # 🔐 Caesar Cipher

-> A terminal-based cryptography tool built in Python by **Anvitha T Shashidhar**
+> A terminal-based cryptography tool built in Python by **Anvitha T S**

 ---

 ## 📖 About

-The Caesar Cipher is one of the oldest and simplest encryption techniques in history.
-Used by Julius Caesar over 2000 years ago to protect military communications, it works by shifting every letter in a message by a fixed number.
+Caesar Cipher is one of the oldest encryption techniques in history — used by Julius Caesar over 2000 years ago to protect military communications.
+Every letter in a message is shifted by a fixed number, making it unreadable to anyone who doesn't know the shift.

-This project implements the Caesar Cipher from scratch — including the ability to crack it without knowing the shift using brute force, demonstrating why simple substitution ciphers are considered weak by modern cryptographic standards.
+This project goes beyond just encrypting and decrypting.
+It also implements brute force — cracking any Caesar Cipher without knowing the shift — which reveals why simple substitution ciphers are considered weak by modern cryptographic standards.

 ---